BEST Spain Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Spain - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Spain.
 Choose from the best cruise deals and specials for Spain cruises.
 Save up to 76% on last minute Spain cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

 Popular Spain cruises often sail to Taormina (Messina), Buenos Aires, Palermo (Sicily), Alexandria and Cartagena (Spain) during their cruise itinerary.
-Spain cruises could leave from Amsterdam, Genoa, Palermo, Rome and Venice.
+Spain cruises could leave from Genoa, Malaga, Naples, Rome and Venice.
 Most commonly, Spain cruises sail for 3-5 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.